DellESI/RackManager-Docs-Published/README.md

 Copyright &copy; 2017-2018 Dell Inc. or its subsidiaries.
 All rights reserved.

-# RackManager-Docs ---Dell Internal--- ---Not Public---
+# RackManager-Docs ---Dell External --- ---Public---

-This is a Dell ESI internal repo containing documentation for the DSS9000 RackManager.
+This is a Dell ESI External Documentation repo containing documentation for the DSS9000 RackManager.

 * For each development and production release of the RackManager Toolkit, we will create in this repo:
   * a branch with the release name containing the docs for that release